References and Borrowing

 Rust uses these permissions in its borrow checker.
 The borrow checker looks for potentially unsafe operations involving references.
 Let’s return to the unsafe program we saw earlier, where push invalidates a reference.
 This time we’ll add another aspect to the permissions diagram:

-Any time a path is used, Rust expects that path to have certain permissions depending on the operation.
+Any time a place is used, Rust expects that place to have certain permissions depending on the operation.
 For example, the borrow &v[2] requires that v is readable.
-Therefore the R permission is shown between the operation & and the path v.
+Therefore the R permission is shown between the operation & and the place v.
 The letter is filled-in because v has the read permission at that line.

 By contrast, the mutating operation v.push(4) requires that v is readable and writable.
 Both R and W are shown.
 However, v does not have write permissions (it is borrowed by num).
 So the letter W is hollow, indicating that the write permission is expected but v does not have it.